stat545ubc-2023/mda-hgordon93/mini-project-1.md

 ```

 This dataset contains 218 rows and 7 variables.
 Four of the variables
-are double precision and three are character strings.
-The dataset is a
+are numeric and three are character strings.
+The dataset is a tibble.
-tibble.
-The information contained in this dataset is historical flow
+The information contained in this dataset is historical flow rate
-rate extrema data collected by the Government of Canada at station
+extrema data collected by the Government of Canada at station 05BB001,
-05BB001, located on the Bow River near Banff, Alberta.
+located on the Bow River near Banff, Alberta.

 ``` r
 #Vancouver Building Permits